 It is important to note that agreements arrived at by such mediation have the same evidential value as court rulings.
 Such mediation agreements, whether reached abroad or at the national level, can be enforced within the European Union under Directive 2008/52/EC of the European Parliament and the Council of 21 May 2008 on certain aspects of mediation in civil and commercial matters.
 The approval of the agreement in whole or in part by the presiding judge of a district court (tribunal d’arrondissement) renders the agreement enforceable.
 In family mediation cases the judge checks that the agreement is compatible with public policy and that it is not contrary to the interests of the children, that the dispute is appropriate for resolution by means of mediation, and that the mediator has been approved for this purpose by the Minister for Justice.

-For general information on civil and commercial mediation:
+Ministry of Justice (for general information on civil and commercial mediation)

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.